Chapter 14: System Configuration for In-Silico

 Using Conda simplifies package management, especially for software like Biobb, which has multiple dependencies.
 Miniconda can be installed without root privileges, making it accessible for personal and HPC environments.
 Below are the steps for installing Miniconda on Linux, including WSL2.
 A similar approach can be followed for installing software on SIU BigDawg HPC.

-- Install Miniconda Run the installer, follow the prompts, and accept the license agreement:
+- Download & Install Miniconda Use curl to download the latest Miniconda installer, run it in bash, follow the prompts, and accept the license agreement.

 - Initialize Conda After installation, initialize Conda: